se-rwth/se-rwth.github.io/_pages/research/Artificial-Intelligence-in-Software-Engineering.md

 in
 [[KR18a]](#KR18a).
 The method relies on a search in a tree where the nodes of the tree represent possible changes to models.
-As an example for semantic differencing, Figure 2 depicts the two class diagrams *cd1* and *cd2* and the object structures *os1* and *os2*.
+As an example for semantic differencing, the given class diagram depicts the two class diagrams *cd1* and *cd2* and the object structures *os1* and *os2*.
 The object structure *os1* is an element of the semantics of *cd2* and no element of the semantics of *cd1*.
 It is thus a diff witness in the